Abdallah0101/1000-Cpp-Problems-Solving/README.md

 # List
 - Problem 001  => Program to print your name on the screen
-- Problem 002  => Input and Display: Printing a User's Full Name
+- Problem 002  => Program to Print a User's Full Name
-- Problem 003  => Determine if a Number is Even or Odd
+- Problem 003  => Program to determine if a Number is Even or Odd
 - Problem 004  => Hiring Eligibility Program
 - Problem 005  => Hiring Eligibility Program & Years of Eligibility
 - Problem 006  => Program to Read and Display User Information